Benjamin Tucker: Anarchism

 Tucker said that he became an anarchist at the age of eighteen.
-Tucker's contribution to individualist anarchism was as much through his publishing as his own writing.
-Tucker was also the first to publish an English translation of Max Stirner's The Ego and Its Own, which Tucker claimed was his proudest accomplishment.
-Tucker also translated Mikhail Bakunin's book God and the State.
 In the anarchist periodical Liberty, he published the original work of Stephen Pearl Andrews, Joshua K. Ingalls, Lysander Spooner, Auberon Herbert, Dyer Lum, Victor Yarros and Lillian Harman (daughter of free love anarchist Moses Harman) as well as his own writing.
-After the French libertarian communist Joseph Déjacque, According to Anthony Comegna of the Cato Institute, Tucker was the first American born to use libertarian.

 According to Frank Brooks, an historian of American individualist anarchism, it is easy to misunderstand Tucker's claim to socialism.
 Before Marxists established a hegemony over definitions of socialism, "the term socialism was a broad concept".
 Tucker as well as most of the writers and readers of Liberty understood socialism to refer to one or more of various theories aimed at solving the labor problem through radical changes in the capitalist economy.
 Descriptions of the problem, explanations of its causes and proposed solutions (abolition of private property and support of cooperatives or public ownership) varied among socialist philosophies.

-Not all modern economists believe Marxists established a hegemony over definitions of socialism.
-According to modern economist Jim Stanford, "markets are not unique to capitalism" and "there is nothing inherently capitalist about a market", further arguing:

-But capitalism is not the only economic system which relies on markets.
-Pre-capitalist economies also had markets — where producers could sell excess supplies of agricultural goods or handicrafts, and where exotic commodities (like spices or fabrics) from far-off lands could be purchased.
-Most forms of socialism also rely heavily on markets to distribute end products and even, in some cases, to organize investment and production.
-So markets are not unique to capitalism, and there is nothing inherently capitalist about a market.